-Now, when we are all familiar with the term MVP and why should we use MVP in validating our ideas, let’s talk about what are the MVP types and how to use them.
+Which MVP type should you be using depends on your particular product or a service.
+Hopefully, by now, you are all familiar with the term MVP and why should you be using MVP in validating our ideas.
+Now, let’s talk about MVP types and how to use them.

-In the sea of MVP types it’s sometimes hard to swim, so let’s group them a bit.
+In the sea of MVP types it’s sometimes hard to swim.
+First, let’s group them a bit.

 #1 Fake it before you make it